emilianavt/OpenSeeFace/README.md

       year = {2018}
     }

-The original model can still be selected with `--model 0` instead.

 For the training the gaze and blink detection model, the WFLW dataset and [MRL Eye](http://mrl.cs.vsb.cz/eyedataset) datasets were used.

 ## Algorithm